A step-by-step guide for conducting better product discovery

 - Nail down the problem: Aim to nail down one sentence that covers the entire problem you are trying to solve.
 This helps you communicate clearly to your team and aligns them around a common cause.
 If you formulate the problem loosely, it will be difficult to keep everyone focused.

 - Prioritize: Essentially, you must figure out which of the identified problems you should tackle first.
 There are several popular frameworks that are used by product teams to do this.
-At productboard we favor value vs. complexity, but there are others, like the RICE method, etc.
+At Productboard we favor value vs. complexity, but there are others, like the RICE method, ICE, and more.

 To clearly define problems, many product teams employ journey mapping, dive into the Five Whys or other similar techniques, or conduct a SWOT analysis.